paulmuenzner/harvard-university-final-project-python/README.md

 <!-- ABOUT THE FINAL PROJECT -->
 ## About

 This Python application serves as the culmination of a simplified authentication process.
 Developed by Paul Münzner as part of Harvard's Programming with Python course, the application provides users with two distinct options.
 Individuals can choose to register using an email address and password or attempt to log in by providing their email address and password.
+This project adheres to specific requirements, guidelines and constraints outlined by Harvard.

 [![Video presentation](https://img.youtube.com/vi/gy8zwpGeDAU/0.jpg)](https://www.youtube.com/watch?v=gy8zwpGeDAU)